-The Guiding Principles on Foreign Debt and Human Rights state that creditors should not make loans or debt relief conditional on the implementation of policies such as private sector participation.104 Donors who impose such conditions undermine democratic decision-making, limit the State's regulatory and policy options and ignore the capacity of national and subnational authorities to address and solve local problems.
+The Guiding Principles on Foreign Debt and Human Rights state that creditors should not make loans or debt relief conditional on the implementation of policies such as private sector participation.
+Donors who impose such conditions undermine democratic decision-making, limit the State's regulatory and policy options and ignore the capacity of national and subnational authorities to address and solve local problems.

-One of the ideas behind these Guiding Principles is the protection of independent processes of national development, which must be "free from pressure, influence or interference from external actors, including other States and international financial institutions".105
+One of the ideas behind these Guiding Principles is the protection of independent processes of national development, which must be "free from pressure, influence or interference from external actors, including other States and international financial institutions".

-The Committee on Economic, Social and Cultural Rights has urged borrower States to take into account their obligations under the Covenant in all aspects of their negotiations with international financial institutions, in order to ensure that economic, social and cultural rights, particularly those of the most vulnerable sectors of society, are not undermined.106
+The Committee on Economic, Social and Cultural Rights has urged borrower States to take into account their obligations under the Covenant in all aspects of their negotiations with international financial institutions, in order to ensure that economic, social and cultural rights, particularly those of the most vulnerable sectors of society, are not undermined.

-The Committee has also encouraged donor countries to do all they can to ensure that the policies and decisions of the international financial institutions of which they are members, in particular the International Monetary Fund quality under private sector management.113 (IMF) and the World Bank and regional development banks, conform with the obligations of States parties to States must ensure that conditions attached the Covenant, particularly those provisions concerning to the loans and grants that they receive do international assistance and cooperation.107 Both the not result in violations of the human rights to World Bank and the IMF, as specialised agencies of water and sanitation. the UN, have obligations arising from the UN Charter, including the implementation of the two international Donors, including international finance Covenants.108 Recently, in a letter on austerity measures institutions, must ensure that they do not impose addressed to States parties to the ICESCR, the Committee conditions, particularly with respect to private sector participation, that might result in human underlined that when States parties are working within international financial institutions (such as the World rights violations.
+The Committee has also encouraged donor countries to do all they can to ensure that the policies and decisions of the international financial institutions of which they are members, in particular the International Monetary Fund (IMF) and the World Bank and regional development banks, conform with the obligations of States parties to the Covenant, particularly those provisions concerning international assistance and cooperation.
+Both the World Bank and the IMF, as specialised agencies of the UN, have obligations arising from the UN Charter, including the implementation of the two international Covenants.
+Recently, in a letter on austerity measures addressed to States parties to the ICESCR, the Committee underlined that when States parties are working within international financial institutions (such as the World Bank, the IMF, and regional financial institutions) on issues of official development assistance, they should respect their obligations relating to economic, social and cultural rights.